LW2904/basic-steambot/README.md

 __I want to encourage you to use external resources while reading this document__, namely the [MDN](https://developer.mozilla.org/en-US/docs/Web/JavaScript) (Mozilla Developer Network) - their JS references are excellent.
 Since their site is structured somewhat akwardly, it is probably the fastest to just search for 'MDN string/array/operators/whatever' in your search engine of choice. __By far not everything will be covered here, things will be explained on a 'need to know' basis.__

+This document takes a rather unconventional approach to trying to teach one to code, but it is how I learned: by reading working code, reading documentation, and doing lots of googling.
+This is certainly not the most efficient approach, but it allows for a lot of freedom and flexibility.
+Also, in my opinion, the earlier one is exposed to actual production code, best practices and coding conventions, the better.

 ## The basics

 Even I am not cruel enough to expect you to be able to understand some random code, so here goes my take at demistifying this whole thing.